mkkeck/phpmyadmin-ui/README.md

 All SVG-files are made by me with Incscape.
 The icons have an perfect pixel size of 16x16, the smaller ones of 10x10px.

-Please feel free to leave comments, criticism, improvements under [project issues](https://github.com/mkkeck/phpmyadmin-ui/issues)
+Feel free to leave comments under [project issues](https://github.com/mkkeck/phpmyadmin-ui/issues)